Monday, November 4, 2024

 Melodrama — no drama

-Historically, the one might well be understood as a reaction to the other,
+Historically, the one might well be understood as a strong reaction to the other,

 especially with the examples of French Neoclassicism as collected by Jeffrey E. Horvitz.

-Evidentially, he had no interest in painterly quality except as it delivers boffo melodrama.
+Evidentially, he had no interest in painterly quality except as it delivers overwrought melodrama.

 Jacques Louis David, Oath of the Horatii, 1784

-We can’t blame Horvitz for collecting Rouget instead of his master, David.
-I would attempt to characterize how the above differs from "The Death of Demosthenes" - but if you’re reading this blog, you already know.
+We can’t blame Horvitz for collecting Rouget instead of the unavailable work of his master, David.
+One might attempt to characterize how the above differs from "The Death of Demosthenes" - but if you’re reading this blog, you already know.
 Rouget could render strong figures but he had no talent for graphic design or narrative staging.
 And the same might be said for the entire Horvitz collection.

 The 2006 Girodet exhibition at the A,I.C., however, proved, at least to me, that artists trained in French Neo Classicism could make masterpieces despite being quite unfamiliar to contemporary American eyes.
-Regretfully, Horvitz was not the man to find them - so no more attention need be given to his collection.
+I’ve posted some examples below:

 Regnault, Judgment of Paris, 1820

-Here’s another example of Neo-Classical painting at its saccharine best, even though the artist is neither David nor Ingres.
+Here’s Neo-Classical painting at its colorful, saccharine, well-staged best, even though the artist is neither David nor Ingres.

 The Paula Modersohn-Becker exhibit, however, is fascinating.
 Traditionally ( and probably universally) motherhood is the crowning achievement of a woman’s life.
 So it was no surprise that Mary Cassatt, one of the few pre-modern women to have a career in art, painted women with children.
 But what other names come to your mind?
 It seems that motherhood and a career in art have long been conflicting interests for women in the modern, and post modern world.